AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-how-dxml-works.md

 ---
 # How Adobe Experience Manager Guides works {#id167G9A00DO4}

-The following diagram illustrates how Experience Manager Guides works with AEM and any DITA editor to enable content management, reuse, translation, and review in an enterprise scenario - while also preventing content loss with [auto sign-out prompt](./auto-sign-out-prompt.md) triggered during periods of inactivity or idle timeout.
+The following diagram illustrates how Experience Manager Guides works with AEM and any DITA editor to enable content management, reuse, translation, and review in an enterprise scenario.

 ![](images/xml-add-on-how-it-works.png){align="center"}

+While working through any of the workflow, if the session remains inactive for a long time, a session timeout prompt is triggered to prevent content loss.
+For more details, view [Session timeout](./session-timeout-prompt.md).

 **Parent topic:**[About Adobe Experience Manager Guides as a Cloud Service](intro.md)